-• €550 K on or before June 30, 2022;
+- €550 K on or before June 30, 2022;

-- €1.0 million on or before June 30, 2023;
+- €1.0 million on or before June 30, 2023:

 - €1.5 million on or before June 30, 2024;

 - €1.7 million on or before June 30, 2025; and

 - €1.7 million on or before June 30, 2026.

-Following the repayment of all of the conditional advances, we may be required to make additional payments over a period of two years of up to $\in 2.7$ million, depending on whether we reach cumulative revenue, excluding taxes, of $\in 80.0$ million by 2037.
+Following the repayment of all of the conditional advances, we may be required to make additional payments over a period of two years of up to €2.7 million, depending on whether we reach cumulative revenue, excluding taxes, of €80.0 million by 2037.
 Our obligation to repay these amounts is based on the technical and commercial success of the funded program, as determined by the revenues forecasts or revenues deriving from direct or indirect exploitation of the products and results of our optogenetics technology platform.
 In the event Bpifrance Financement determines that the program is not successful, Bpifrance Financement would meet with us to assess the impact on the repayments and the repayment schedule.

-After review and analysis of the stage of completion of the remaining milestones, level of expenses that have been incurred as of December 31, 2018 and given that the term of the initial agreement is set on November 30, 2019, the Group considers that it would not be able to complete the remaining key milestones on time.
-The two payments that were initially planned to be received in 2018 for a total amount of €1,347 K, were not received in 2018.
-The Group considers it should not receive any more conditional advance from Bpifrance Financement.
+After review and analysis of the stage of completion of the remaining milestones, level of expenses that have been incurred as of December 31, 2018 and 2019, and given that the initial agreement was on November 30, 2019, the Group considers that it would not be able to complete the remaining key milestones on time and therefore should not receive any more conditional advance from Bpifrance Financement.

-The updated repayment schedule for a total amount of €3,303 K (€2,957 K of cash received + €346 K of capitalized interests) of all of the conditional advances is as follows:
+The updated repayment schedule for a total amount of $\le 3,303 \text{ K}$ ($\le 2,957 \text{ K}$ of cash received + $\le 346 \text{ K}$ of capitalized interests) of all of the conditional advances is as follows:

-- €550 K on or before June 30, 2022; - €1,000 K on or before June 30, 2023;
+- €550 K on or before June 30, 2022;

+- €1,000 K on or before June 30, 2023;

-- €1,500 K on or before June 30, 2024; and - €253 K on or before June 30, 2025;
+- €1,500 K on or before June 30, 2024; and

+- €253 K on or before June 30, 2025;

-Following the repayment of all of the conditional advances, the Company may be required to make additional payments over a period of two years of up to \in 1.4 million (\in 603 K the first year and \in 823 K the second year), depending on whether the Company reaches cumulative revenues, excluding taxes, of \in 80.0 million.
+Following the repayment of all of the conditional advances, the Company may be required to make additional payments over a period of two years of up to €1.4 million (€603 K the first year and €823 K the second year), depending on whether the Company reaches cumulative revenues, excluding taxes, of €80.0 million.
 These additional repayments should be done within 15 years following the first year of reimbursement, i.e. 2037.
 The obligation to repay these amounts is based on the technical and commercial success of the funded program, as determined by the revenues forecast or revenues deriving from direct or indirect exploitation of those products and results of its optogenetics technology platform.
 In the event Bpifrance Financement determines that the program is not successful, Bpifrance Financement will meet with the Company to assess the impact on the repayments and the repayment schedule.